 Why I’m A Sucker For Paying Someone To Cook For Me

-First and foremost, I love good food.
+First and foremost, I love good, healthy, and sometimes not-so healthy food.
 I really enjoy trying new restaurants and indulging in my favorites from my local hot spots.
 I think my tastebuds must be wired directly to the part of my brain that tells me how happy I am.

 I’m not particularly picky either.
 I love it all…fast food, sushi, chinese, korean, vietnamese, italian, greek, etc. My mouth is watering just listing this stuff!

 Then the other half of my excuse is just plain laziness.
 After working all day and trying to fit website/blogging work into my free time, I just don’t want to spend a bunch of time cooking and cleaning up after it.
 Home cooked food can be just as tasty, but how do you fit in all that time every day?

 Quit Telling Yourself It’s Nearly The Same Price At Home